Ethiopia–South Korea relations: History

 The first encounter that two countries shared was the Korean war.
 Ethiopia, despite having no prior relation with South Korea before the Korean war, decided to send their elite troops to help them.
 After the Korean war, their initial relations began.
 During the time Mengistu Haile Mariam was in the charge of Ethiopia, bilateral relations between two countries were in tensions as Ethiopia and North Korea's relation was improved, making Mengistu to visit Pyongyang in 1982.
 However, the relation between Ethiopia and South Korea was soon improved as Mengistu stepped down from his power.

 In 2018, a direct flight opened between South Korea's port city of Incheon and Addis Ababa.

+Diaspora

 According to a 2019 article, around 1,000 Ethiopians lived in South Korea.
 Around 400 studied in the country on various scholarships.